-3. All housed calves shall be inspected by the owner or keeper of the calves at least twice a day to check that they are in a state of well-being.
+3. All housed calves must be inspected by the owner or keeper of the calves at least twice a day.

-4. Calves which are kept outside shall be inspected by the owner or keeper of the calves at least once a day to check that they are in a state of well-being.
+4. Calves which are kept outside must be inspected by the owner or keeper of the calves at least once a day.

-5. Where necessary, sick or injured calves shall be isolated in suitable accommodation with dry comfortable bedding.
+5. Where necessary, sick or injured calves must be isolated in suitable accommodation with dry comfortable bedding.